coblok/coblok/Coblok-VRChat/README.md

 5. Copy the files in this folder into the fresh Unity project folder you just created.
 Overwrite any existing files.

-6. Reopen the Unity folder and it should be ready to run.
+6. Reopen Unity and the scene should be ready to run.
 Try it out from VRChat builder located in the VRChat SDK Control Panel.